ajwills72/rminr/docs/data-github.md

 1. Select 'Shell...'

-1. In the new Terminal window you have openned (bottom left of Rstudio), type:
+1. In the new Terminal window you have opened (bottom left of Rstudio), type:

 `git checkout SHA -- path/to/file.txt`